apostolosxenos/WorkingWithThreads/README.md

 # Task 2

 The program collects data from a .csv file regarding COVID-19 cases and deaths worldwide.
-The .csv file is available at ECDC (https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide).
+The .csv file is available at <a href="https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide">ECDC</a>.
 After file parsing all data is loaded in the memory and i use an increasing number of threads to calculate:
 a) Total cases for each country
 b) Total cases per date
 c) The country that for a specific date had the most cases proportionally to its population.